hupili/python-for-data-and-media-communication-gitbook/notes-week-03.md

 ### For loop

-For loops(For Statement) has the ability to iterate over the items of any sequence, such as a list or a string.
+For loop(For Statement) has the ability to iterate over the items of any sequence, such as a list or a string.

-**Syntax**

 ```python
 for x in y:   #close with an ':'